Содержание

 permissions.

-To prohibit the users
+To prohibit the usersgroup and others to

-change into the directory local
+change into the directory local, enter

 chmod go-x local